CrossyChainsaw/brawl-template-matcher/README.md

 # What is brawl-template-matcher?
-brawl-template-matcher is a program to extract your desired frames from a video.
-I used this a lot to extract matchmaking frames from a Brawlhalla Ranked VOD.
+brawl-template-matcher is a program that can extract desired frames from a video.
+I mainly used this to extract matchmaking frames from Brawlhalla Ranked VODs.
+By collecting matchmaking frames automatically, I was able to see which players I played against in a certain VOD.

 # How to use
 When you run the application you are asked to fill in 4 variables.
 Here is an explanation for each one of them